-An inflatable coastal liferaft shall comply with-
+An inflatable coastal liferaft shall comply with either:

-- a) the requirements for a Group A liferaft specified in ISO 9650-1; and - b) the requirements specified in this Annex.
+- a) for liferafts that carry up to 12 persons the requirements for a Group A liferaft specified in ISO 9650-1 and this Annex; or - b) for liferafts that carry more than 12 persons the requirements of the International Life-Saving Appliance Code 2016 (LSA Code) Chapter IV, section 4.2 and the requirements specified in this Annex other than D5.2.

-Where there is any conflict in requirements between the ISO 9650-1 specifications and this Annex, the requirements in this Annex shall apply.
+Where there is any conflict in requirements between the ISO 9650-1 specifications or the LSA Code, and this Annex, the requirements in this Annex shall apply.